doubleedesign/comet-components/docs-site/docs/technical-deep-dives/php-architecture/traits.md

----
-title: Component traits
-position: 2
----

 # Component Traits

 PHP traits are used to provide common implementations of an attribute's conversion from <code>$attributes</code> array element to object field.
 This provides a central location for validation logic and documentation, reducing duplication and ensuring consistency.

 <div class="trait-class-doc">